On the structure of certain valued fields: Ax-Kochen-Ershov principle for finitely ramified valued fields

-Basarab in \cite{B1} gave a positive answer to Question \ref{basarab_question} for the case of local fields of mixed characteristic.
-Lifting number, which was defined in Section \ref{Functoriality}, gives a more general answer to the question.
-Basarab's invariant $\lambda(T)$ is always finite and smaller than or equal to the lifting number for arbitrary finitely ramified henselian valued fields of mixed characteristic with perfect residue fields. \begin{corollary} Let $(K,\nu)$ be a henselian valued field of mixed characteristic $(0,p)$ having finite absolute ramification index $e=e_{\nu}(p)$ with perfect residue field.
+Basarab in \cite{B1} showed that $\lambda(T)$ is finite if $T$ is the theory of a local field of mixed characteristic.
+In general, for the perfect residue field case, we prove that Basarab's invariant $\lambda(T)$ is always finite and smaller than or equal to the lifting number. \begin{corollary} Let $(K,\nu)$ be a finitely ramified henselian valued field of mixed characteristic $(0,p)$ having finite ramification index $e=e_{\nu}(p)$ with a perfect residue field.
 Let $T$ be the theory of $(K,\nu)$.
-Then \begin{enumerate} \item $\lambda(T)$ is smaller than or equal to the lifting number for $\CC_{p,e}$. \item $\lambda(T)\le e_{\nu}(p)(1+e_{\nu}(e_{\nu}(p))+1$. \end{enumerate} \end{corollary} \begin{proof} The proof follows from the proof of Theorem \ref{fined_AKE_Rn}. \end{proof} We compute explicitly $\lambda(T)$ for the theories $T$ of some tamely ramified valued fields.
-We say that an abelian group $G$ is $e$-divisible (respectively, uniquely $e$-divisible) when the multiplication by $e$ map, $e:G\longrightarrow G$ is surjective (respectively, bijective).
+Then \begin{enumerate} \item $\lambda(T)$ is smaller than or equal to the lifting number for $\CC_{p,e}$. \item $\lambda(T)\le e_{\nu}(p)(1+e_{\nu}(e_{\nu}(p))+1$. \end{enumerate} \end{corollary} Next, we compute explicitly $\lambda(T)$ for the theories $T$ of some tamely ramified valued fields.
+We say that an abelian group $G$ is $e$-divisible when the multiplication by $e$ map, $e:G\longrightarrow G$ is surjective.
 We denote the unit group of a ring $R$ by $R^{\times}$.

-\begin{lemma} Let $(K, W(k),\fm, k)$ be an absolutely unramified complete discrete valued field of mixed characteristic $(0,p)$ with perfect residue field $k$.
-Suppose that $k^{\times}$ is $e$-divisible for a positive integer $e$ prime to $p$. \begin{enumerate} \item If $\zeta_e$ is contained in $W(k)$, then there exists a unique totally tamely ramified extension $L$ of degree $e$ over $K$. \item If $\zeta_e$ is not contained in $W(k)$, then there exists a unique totally tamely ramified extension $L$ of degree $e$ over $K$ up to $K$-isomorphism. \end{enumerate} \end{lemma}
+\begin{lemma} Let $(K, W(k),\fm, k)$ be an unramified complete discrete valued field of mixed characteristic $(0,p)$ with a perfect residue field.
+Suppose that $k^{\times}$ is $e$-divisible for a positive integer $e$ prime to $p$. \begin{enumerate} \item If $\zeta_e$ is contained in $W(k)$, then there exists a unique totally ramified extension $L$ of degree $e$ over $K$. \item If $\zeta_e$ is not contained in $W(k)$, then there exists a unique totally ramified extension $L$ of degree $e$ over $K$ up to $K$-isomorphism. \end{enumerate} \end{lemma}